IsharaJaylath/SinhalaMedicine-RestAPi/README.md

+4.open project in your editor

-4.create file name called .env and add this syntax and save
+5.create file name called .env and add this syntax and save
 ```
 DATABASE_URL=[Copy and paste your Database Url]
 JWT_KEY=secret